Alzheimer’s treatments in the Netherlands: What is (not yet) available? [2024]

 Kisunla (donanemab) attaches itself to the beta-amyloid plaques in the brain and helps the immune system break them down.
 As such, it also aims to slow down disease progression, similar to Aduhelm and Leqembi.
 In clinical trials, Kisunla was reported to slow cognitive decline by up to 35% versus placebo 11.

-Currently, Kisunla (donanemab) is under evaluation by the EMA, with a decision possibly coming within 2024.
+Currently, Kisunla (donanemab) is approved in the UK and is still under evaluation by the EMA, with a decision possibly coming within 2024.
 In the Netherlands, it takes an average of 294 days for an EMA approved medicine to become available to patients locally 7.
 Therefore, if donanemab gets EMA approval before the end of 2024, it will probably be available in the Netherlands towards the end of 2025.

 How to get the newest Alzheimer's medicines before they're available in the Netherlands?